Helder Leal

 Design evolution

-I focused on creating a user-friendly messaging interface for heath care works within the eConsult platform.
-The primary goal was to enable efficient and effective communication between patients and healthcare providers, which is crucial for providing high-quality patient care.
-Initially, the product was integrated as a toolbar for windows on top of EMIS (Medical Information system) software to help healthcare staff easily read, assign, and respond to e-consultations.
+Initially, the product was integrated as a toolbar for Windows on top of EMIS (Medical Information system) software to help healthcare staff easily read, assign, and respond to e-consultations.

-The product design cycle operated at a rapid pace each week.
-We gathered feedback from our user testing sessions and utilised it to enhance the prototypes and present an improved version to users in the end of the week.
+We gathered feedback from our user testing sessions and used it to enhance the prototypes and present an improved version to users in the end of the week.

-This efficient design process allowed us to iterate quickly and make confident decisions.
-Initially, we envisioned a basic communication tool, but it has evolved into an intelligent inbox, which we refer to as the "smart inbox."
+Initially, we envisioned a basic communication tool, but it has evolved into an intelligent inbox web app, which we refer to as the "Smart Inbox."

 • Patient Identification: At the top, the patient's name and eConsult number are prominently displayed for quick reference.